vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 daks.in. ām. m¯urtim āsthāya stauti nityam. kapardinam |

-divaukasas tam abhyarcya bhavanti gan. apādhipāh. k 15 k
+divaukasas tam abhyarcya bhavanti gaṇapādhipāh. k 15 k

-When the compound daks.in. ām¯urti is dissolved, daks.in. a is taken as an adjective— sometimes inflected nominally (above), sometimes pronominally (e.g. Kaun. ḍinya ad PS 1.1, quoted in n.
+When the compound daks.in. ām¯urti is dissolved, daks.iṇa is taken as an adjective— sometimes inflected nominally (above), sometimes pronominally (e.g. Kaun. ḍinya ad PS 1.1, quoted in n.
 24 on p.
-513)—which shows again that we should read daks.in. ām¯urti as a Karmadhāraya compounḍHowever, when dissolved, the original use of the adverb daks.in. ā´ (= daks.in. ena) is ignored.
+513)—which shows again that we should read daks.in. ām¯urti as a Karmadhāraya compounḍHowever, when dissolved, the original use of the adverb daks.in. ā´ (= daks.iṇena) is ignored.